MIT-Emerging-Talent/2024-group-03-collaboration-practice/group_study/learning_goals.md

 ### Maab

 1. Study the mathematics needed for machine learning, starting with calculus.
-2. Learn OOP using C++
+2. Learn OOP using C++.
-3. Review DSs and algorithms you have already studied.
+3. Learn to program faster, to be a more efficient developer.
-4. Learn to program faster, to be a more efficient developer.
+4. Study concepts from 6.002x course.

 ### Oleksii